facebookexperimental/moq-encoder-player/src/moq/README.md

 The returned object's `status` is **`dropped`** (nothing sent) when:
 - the track is `closed`,
 - the subscription is **not being forwarded** (Forward State 0 / no subscriber),
-- the pending queue is already at `maxInFlightRequests`.
+- the pending send queue is already at `maxQueuedObjects`,
+- starting a new group would exceed `maxOpenStreams` (subgroup mapping) — the whole group is then dropped until a later group finds room.

 ```ts
 getInfo(): TrackInfo